tewarid/tewarid.github.io/_posts/2010/2010-03-06-a-new-car-experience---costs-in-brazil.md

 tags: car cost brazil brasil
 comments: true
 ---
+# A new car experience - costs in Brazil

 I am not much of a connoisseur of cars.
 I like any car, as long as it has a good fuel economy and is reliable.
 The first time I bought a new car, not a used car, was two years back, a beautiful black Siena Fire model 2008 from Fiat.